-Groundwater evaluations have been an integral part of GEI services for years, supporting efforts to develop groundwater production as well as groundwater recharge.
-The fundamental elements of groundwater management remain the same: groundwater geology, occurrence and movement of groundwater and groundwater quality.
-It is this back-to-basics approach that gives GEI the understanding necessary to develop innovative groundwater projects.
+Groundwater evaluations have been an integral part of GEI services for years, supporting efforts to develop groundwater production and groundwater recharge.
+The key objective in managing groundwater is to protect and preserve groundwater quantity and quality.

 Permitting and Project Implementation

 GEI has an expert team with decades of experience providing thorough project planning and permitting services for major water resource projects, from start-to-finish.
 GEI staff are industry leaders in understanding the complexities of an ever-changing regulatory landscape to solve complex and multi-faceted project issues regarding:

 • water quality

 Technical Studies and Groundwater Modeling

 • numerical models

 • geographic information systems to define hydrogeological conditions, assess surface and groundwater interactions, and evaluate land use patterns, as well as estimate current and future agricultural, urban, and environmental demands

 Water table mounding, flooding and spread of contamination are often concerns associated with proposed groundwater discharges.
 Permitting generally requires that all these concerns be addressed.
 GEI’s soil scientists, hydrogeologists and engineers work together to define soil stratigraphy, perform aquifer testing as appropriate and model the system to provide a defensible estimate of the predicted effects.